 John Scalzi is commonly known as an author, a prolific and long-established blogger, a man with a mischievous sense of humor, and a connoisseur of all things bacon-related.
 I’m not entirely sure where I first came across his work, but as soon as I finished reading Old Man’s War, he instantly became one of my new favorite authors.
 I worked my way through the rest of his books and so thoroughly enjoyed them that I was inspired to check out the work of one of his clear inspirations, Robert A. Heinlein.

 Up until just recently, all of Scalzi’s fiction output was fairly easily categorized as science fiction.
-Some of it was more militaristic, some was funny, but all of it generally involved space travel, future societies, aliens, and other common scifi tropes.
+Sometimes it was militaristic, sometimes funny, but all of it generally involved space travel, future societies, aliens, and other common sci-fi tropes.
 Accordingly, when he announced that he would be publishing his first fantasy work, The God Engines, I was intrigued.
 It’s always fascinating when an author you love decides to branch out into new territories.
 However, I do remember him cautioning his fans that it was particularly dark fantasy, and would probably surprise anyone used to his existing work.

 After finishing the book, I can see why he felt the need to warn his readers about a possible bumpy ride.
 It’s a short, sharp, brutal window into a particularly cruel and twisted society.
 None of Scalzi’s trademark humor is present, the characters are all deeply flawed individuals, and the climactic events are so gruesome that I would not be surprised to find the book filed under “horror”.